• HOME

 THE KOTTIG FAMILY

-PICTURED ABOVE: George Kottig I standing in front the house he built in 1890 up on "Nanny Goat Hill" at 2938 Golden Ave., circa 1919
+PICTURED ABOVE: George Kottig I standing in front the house he built in 1891 up on "Nanny Goat Hill" at 2938 Golden Ave., circa early 1900's

-George Kottig was born as Gerhard Kottick in 1861, just outside of the village of Epe, in Northwest Germany near the border with the Netherlands.
-It was an agricultural area but his family had very little land of their own to farm.
-So to make a living they had to work for other farmers in the area.
-Gerhard was the fifth of nine children.
-With no land and no other way to earn a living, his chances of ever establishing himself financially there in Epe were extremely poor.
+George Kottig was born as Gerhard Kottick in 1861, just outside of the village of Epe, in Northwest Germany near the border with The Netherlands.
+It was an agricultural area but his family owned just a small plot of land.
+So to survive they were tenant farmers.

-So at the age of 21, Gerhard along with a young Maria Francisca Möllmann, made the momentous decision to leave everything and everyone they ever knew and loved behind and make the long, arduous journey to America to find a better life.
+So in 1882, at the age of 21, Gerhard Kottick along with Maria Francisca Möllmann, one year his senior, made the life changing decision to leave everything they had ever known and everyone they had loved behind and make the long, arduous journey to America to find a better life.

 The two traveled on the Steamship Castor.
-Accompanying them was another young couple, their dear and eventual life long friends, the Siebers.
-They departed from Amsterdam on August 9, 1882.
-A voyage like this could take weeks across the open seas depending on weather.
-However, the Steamship Castor made incredibly good time arriving in just 17 days to The Port of New York on August 26, 1882.
+They departed from the Port of Amsterdam on August 9, 1882.
+A voyage like this could be treacherous and take weeks to cross the open seas depending on weather.
+However, the Steamship Castor made good time, arriving at The Port of New York in just 17 days.
+It was August 26, 1882.

-At Ellis Island, Gerhard Köttick from Epe, Germany was incorrectly registered as Gerard Köttig from The Netherlands by U.S. Immigration authorities.
-These "lost in translation" misspellings and misunderstanding occurred often at Ellis Island.
+At Ellis Island, U.S. Immigrant Inspectors as they were known then, mistakenly registered Gerhard Kottick from Epe, Germany as Gerard Kottig from The Netherlands.
+These "lost in translation" misspellings and misunderstandings were not uncommon at Ellis Island.

-We are not sure exactly when or how, but eventually the two couples arrived at their final destination of Cincinnati, Ohio.
-The men quickly found employment with the railroads.
+Gerhard soon found employment with the railroad.
 To save money, the two couples rented a single family house together in the East End of Cincinnati.

 George and his wife Maria Francisca were very prolific, having ten children in twenty years.
-Sadly, their infant son John died of typhoid at the age of 6.
+Sadly, their infant son John died of typhoid at 6 years old.
 Another son, Will, would die of consumption at the age of 25.

-Tragically in 1904, Maria Francisca, the matriarch of the family, died while giving birth to their tenth child.
-Now, without a mother, the eldest daughter, Teresa Anna Kottig, was left with the monumental task of raising the remaining seven Kottig children.
+Tragically in 1904, Maria Francisca, the matriarch of the family died while giving birth to their tenth child.
+Now, without a mother, the eldest daughter, Teresa Anna Kottig, assumed the monumental task of raising the remaining seven Kottig children.
 She was just 19 years old.

-As adults, two of the Kottig children did not marry, three married but had no children and only two, Clara and Cecilia, married and had offspring.
-However, being daughters, their children did not carry the Kottig name.
+As adults, two of the Kottig children did not marry, three married but had no children and only two married and had offspring.
+Cecilia and Clara.
+However, since all the children of the next generation were born to daughters, their children did not carry the Kottig name.

-In 1984, 102 years after George Kottig first came to America, Willamena Francesca Cecilia Kottig Corcoran, the seventh born child and the last surviving Kottig, passed away at the age of 87.
+In August of 1984, 102 years after the first Kottig came to America, Willamena Francisca Cecilia Kottig Corcoran, the seventh born child and last surviving Kottig family member, passed at the age of 87.
 All are gone now along with the Kottig name.

 - John Kanis III